YDaiLab/scRegulate/README.md

 If you use **scRegulate** in your research, please cite:

 Mehrdad Zandigohar, Jalees Rehman and Yang Dai (2025). **scRegulate: Single-Cell Regulatory-Embedded Variational Inference of Transcription Factor Activity from Gene Expression**, Bioinformatics Journal (under review).
-[DOI link here]

 📄 Read the preprint on bioRxiv: [10.1101/2025.04.17.649372](https://doi.org/10.1101/2025.04.17.649372)

+## License

+The code in **scRegulate** is licensed under the [MIT License](https://opensource.org/licenses/MIT), which permits academic and commercial use, modification, and distribution.

+Please note that any third-party dependencies bundled with **scRegulate** may have their own respective licenses.